 Doubling the number of Firewise Communities in Ada County

 Providing wildfire home safety evaluation training to residents and neighborhood watch leader

 Becoming part of the nationwide Fire Adapted Communities Learning Network FAC Net

 Most profoundly, Columbia Village, the neighborhood that was devastated by the Oregon Trail Fire, benefited from the efforts and collaboration of their community.
 In 2013, the Columbia Village Homeowners Association earned national recognition as a Firewise Community.
 The neighborhood represents an excellent example of a community taking a proactive approach to mitigate wildfire risk.

 The Ada Fire Adapted Community continues to grow and develop.
 Our community has been designated a hub organization for the Fire Adapted Community Learning Network.
 We have a growing number of education and learning events that have been supported by a diverse portfolio of grants.
 We are proud to share what we have learned.
 Since initiating Ada Fire Adapted, we have:

-Shared lessons learned from the Oregon Trail Fire as part of the IAWF International Wildland Fire Safety Summit and Human Dimensions of Wildland Fire Conference
+Shared lessons learned, from the Oregon Trail Fire, as part of the 2015 IAWF International Wildland Fire Safety Summit and Human Dimensions of Wildland Fire Conference

 Shared experiences at the Boise/Austin Fire Department Learning Exchange.
 Both communities work hard to improve their ability to live in areas prone to wildfire.

-Planted Firewise Gardens at the Eagle Sports Complex, Boise Fire Station #1 and Boise Fire Station #12, so that community members can gather ideas of what to plant to make their homes more resilient to wildfire.
+Planted Firewise Gardens at the Eagle Sports Complex and Boise Fire Station #1, so that community members can gather ideas of what to plant to make their homes more resilient to wildfire.